 A specialist will most likely ask questions about symptoms and medical and menstrual history and play out a basic physical test.
 Some uterine fibroids are diagnosed with a physical exam.
 Other indicative strategies may include:

-Ultrasonography utilizing the transabdominal and transvaginal routes has been employed most as often as possible, because of its accessibility and relatively low cost.
+Ultrasonography utilizing the transabdominal and transvaginal routes has employed most as often as possible, because of its accessibility and relatively low cost.
 While a cost-savvy instrument, ultrasound has been criticized for its significant operator-dependence, resulting in inferior reproducibility when contrasted with MRI. ( 11, 12 ) Ideally, both transabdominal and transvaginal scans should be performed.
 Ultrasonography can detect fibroids as small as 5 mm on transvaginal ultrasounds.

 Saline infusion sonohysterography is also effective in distinguishing diffuse endometrial changes and focal intracavitary protuberances ( 13 ).